Home

 The Power of Sewing and Making¶

-Learning hands-on skills empowers people.
-Knowing how to make things, especially using cheap recycled materials, allows all people to develop and test out ideas so they can positively impact our world.
+Learning hands-on skills empowers.
+Knowing how to make things, especially when using cheap recycled materials, allows all people to develop and test out ideas through which they can create positive impact.

 Future Projects Vision¶